manatlan/htag/docs/index.md

 ...
 Docs are coming (2024/03/1) ... ;-)

 Meanwhile, you can learn a lot on [htag's demo](https://htag.glitch.me/) ... or better [try/repl your self](https://raw.githack.com/manatlan/htag/main/examples/pyscript_demo.html)
-(it's an htag app, running with the runner PyScript, in a simple html page, which provide examples in a html editor) ;-)
+(it's an htag app, running with the runner PyScript, in a simple html page, which provide examples in an html editor) ;-)

 ## Quick start